 - Earn your master’s degree in 15 months

 - Go through the program as part of a small cohort of students

 - Complete 8 credits in summer and 11 credits in fall on campus; complete 9 credits of distance learning courses in spring; and participate in a 4-credit leadership experience in summer in Madison or anywhere in the world

 - Have a bachelor’s degree from an accredited institution with an undergraduate grade point average (GPA) of 3.00 or higher on a 4.00 scale; international applicants must have the equivalent of a U.S. baccalaureate degree

-- Submit your professional credentials/résumé, reasons for graduate study or statement of interest, two letters of professional recommendation, and two official copies of undergraduate transcripts, and demonstration of geospatial or statistical ability through coursework or portfolio
+- Submit your professional credentials/résumé, reasons for graduate study or statement of interest, two letters of professional recommendation, two official copies of undergraduate transcripts, and demonstration of geospatial or statistical ability through coursework or portfolio

 - The Graduate Record Examination (GRE) is required for admission